LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## views.py
 Now, we are doing the core of an application. views.py determines how you RESTful server response the request.

+There are different ways to write the code of this part.
+For low customize